Best - Mornings 10 am and earlier.

 We perform ceremonies on the black lava rock overlooking the bay or we use the sand/rock beach area.
 It's up to you, both are scenic.

-You can go later in the day, no later than 5 pm in the Spring/Summer and 4 pm in the Fall/Winter.
+We recommend Monday to Friday, mornings at 9:00 am or 10:00 am.
+You can go later in the day, no later than 5 pm in the Spring/Summer and 4 pm in the Fall/Winter and that has worked well for us in the past though summer can be busy in late afternoon.
+There is no sunset at this location.

-Be mindful that parking is limited, so if you're having a lot of guests/cars, have them get there early to find parking, book your weddings at 9 am or 10 am latest.
-If you don't want to deal with parking, we suggest using our transportation options.
+Parking is limited either way, so if you're having a lot of guests/cars, have them get there early to find parking, book your weddings at 9 am or 10 am latest.

-You can have your ceremony here and get more photos with a Photo Tour to Makapuu Pt.
+Note: You can have your ceremony at Makapuu and do a Photo Tour to Makapuu Pt.
 Lookout, which is just above on the cliff.
 If late in the day and in the Late Fall-Winter-Early Spring, we can go around the corner a couple of miles to Portlock Beach where we can catch the sunset.
 Or we can start the Photo Tour at Makapuu Pt. and do a sunset ceremony to follow at Portlock Beach.